 3. Completely delete all files in the cache folder and Dropbox not syncing won’t happen again.

-Internet connection is the basic to ensuring the normal work of Dropbox application.
-You should not only ensure Internet is connected, but also keep enough network speed.
+Internet connection is basic and important when you start to sync data on Dropbox.
+You not only should ensure Internet connection, but also keep enough network speed.
 Thus, you’d better not to limit Dropbox download and upload rate.

 Make sure the Dropbox account you check in is the same one among online Dropbox server, local Dropbox folder as well as Dropbox backup and sync program.

-Check the system tray (Windows) or menu bar (Mac/Linux) to see whether the Dropbox little icon is there or not.
+Check the system tray (Windows) or menu bar (Mac/Linux) to see whether the Dropbox icon is there or not.
 If not, restart your Dropbox from Programs menu (Windows/Linux) or Applications folder (Mac).
-The following will take check Dropbox process in Windows Task Manager for example to see whether Dropbox is running or not.
+The following content will show you how to check Dropbox process in Windows Task Manager to see whether Dropbox is running or not.

 2. In the Process or Details tab of the pop-up Task Manager window, checkout whether Dropbox is in the list or not.
 If not, just restart it.